History of Dundee: Modern era

 The Tay estuary was the location of the first Tay rail bridge, built by Thomas Bouch and completed in 1877.
 At the time it was the longest railway bridge in the world.
 The bridge fell down in a storm less than a year later under the weight of a train full of passengers in what is known as the Tay Bridge disaster.
 None of the passengers survived.

+Dundee became the first city in Scotland to gain official city status, after Queen Victoria signed a patent announcing the transition of Dundee from a royal burgh into a city.
+Dundee would officially gain city status on 26 January 1889.
+The patent still exists and is kept in storage in the city archives.

 Tomlinson et al. argue that Dundee enjoyed a "Golden Age" in the 1950s and 1960s.
 The collapse of the jute industry, they argue, was well handled for three reasons.
 First, the jute industry was protected from cheap imports by the state.
 Tariffs and quotas were not allowed by the GATT agreements.
 Instead protection came through the continuation from 1945 into the 1970s of the wartime Jute Control system, by which the Ministry of Materials imported jute goods and sold them at an artificial price related to the cost of manufacture in Dundee.
 Secondly, the jute firms agreed to company consolidation to make themselves more efficient, to increase labour productivity, and to cooperate in developing new fibres and goods.
 Third, labour unions and management ended the hard feelings that caused so much labour unrest and had come to a head in the dismal decade of unemployment in the 1930s.
 In the postwar cooperation, employers, unions and the city spoke with one voice.
 Success in managing jute's decline, and the brief brief of multinational corporations like NCR and Timex, held off decline and there was relative full employment in the city down to the 1970s.
 The golden age ended in the 1980s as the multinationals found cheaper labour in Bangladesh, India, and South America, and the Thatcher government ended state support for British industry.
 By the 1990s jute had disappeared from Dundee.